Annie’s Gotta Eat: Whisk Gourmet

 Whisk Gourmet is walking distance from UM’s campus at 7382 SW 56th Ave., South Miami.
 Hours: 11 a.m. to 10 p.m.
 Monday through Thursday, 11 a.m. to 11 p.m.
 Friday and Saturday and 10:30 a.m. to 4 p.m.
 Sunday.
 Contact: 786-268-8350

-Annie Cappetta is Managing Editor of The Miami Hurricane.
+Annie Cappetta is managing editor of The Miami Hurricane.
 She is a senior majoring in political science and ecosystem science and policy.